Logiraptor/oak/README.md

 - Dataflow / Flow Based Programming
 - Scalable Processes within the dataflow graph
 - Graphical UI for building the programs
+	- I'd like to reuse existing projects if possible for this.
 - Access to any Go package
 - Multiple Targetable Environments (App Engine, CLI, WebServer, etc)

+The target audience for this tool is myself at the moment.
+If this ends up being useful to other developers, I'm happy to share.

+Next on the priority list:

+- Test Coverage
+- Better introspection of process types
+	- I want to be able to name edges in the graph and 'split' data among components.
+	- This should still be completely static analysis.